-BIO applauds this Committee's oversight of this critically important Act to ensure that the next 25 years of Bayh-Dole provide even greater benefit to the American public and the world community.
-In its oversight capacity, this Committee should carefully consider how pioneering policies like the Bayh-Dole Act have helped to create the biotechnology industry and U.S. leadership in this area, as well as the broader economic and societal benefits from the Act.
+American public and the world community is fully preserved.
+In its oversight capacity, this Committee should carefully consider how pioneering policies like strong patent laws and the Bayh-Dole Act have helped to create the biotechnology industry and U.S. leadership in this area, as well as the broader economic and societal benefits.